chartjs/Chart.js/docs/general/padding.md

 If this value is an object, the `left` property defines the left padding.
 Similarly the `right`, `top` and `bottom` properties can also be specified.
 Omitted properties default to `0`.

-Lets say you wanted to add 50px of padding to the left side of the chart canvas, you would do:
+Let's say you wanted to add 50px of padding to the left side of the chart canvas, you would do:

 ```javascript
 let chart = new Chart(ctx, {